cacheflowe/word-smasher/README.md

 [Try WordSmasher](http://wordsmasher.lovethissh.it/)

-Todo:
+TODO:
 ---
-* Preferably should use more than just one letter from each word
+* Make sure words aren't combined with themselves
-* make sure words aren't combined with themselves
+* Create a class for just the word-smashing feature